NSA encryption systems: Voice encryption

 The operational complexity of secure voice played a role in the September 11, 2001 attacks on the United States.
-According to the 911 Commission, an effective U.S. response was hindered by an inability to set up a secure phone link between the National Military Command Center and the Federal Aviation Administration personnel who were dealing with the hijackings.
+According to the 9/11 Commission, an effective US response was hindered by an inability to set up a secure phone link between the National Military Command Center and the Federal Aviation Administration personnel who were dealing with the hijackings.
 See Communication during the September 11, 2001 attacks.

 Internet

 NSA has approved a variety of devices for securing Internet Protocol communications.
 These have been used to secure the Secret Internet Protocol Router Network (SIPRNet), among other uses.

 The first commercial network layer encryption device was the Motorola Network Encryption System (NES).
 The system used the SP3 and KMP protocols defined by the NSA Secure Data Network System (SDNS) and were the direct precursors to IPsec.
 The NES was built in a three part architecture that used a small cryptographic security kernel to separate the trusted and untrusted network protocol stacks.

 The SDNS program defined a Message Security Protocol (MSP) that was built on the use X.509 defined certificates.
 The first NSA hardware built for this application was the BBN Safekeeper.
 The Message Security Protocol was a successor to the IETF Privacy Enhance Mail (PEM) protocol.
 The BBN Safekeeper provided a high degree of tamper resistance and was one of the first devices used by commercial PKI companies.